sourcegraph/about/handbook/engineering/hiring/software-engineer-code-intelligence-indexing.md

 ## Qualifications

 * Solid understanding of either C++ or Java with a focus on Clang or Javac fundamentals from a language tooling perspective.
-* Experience with dependency management systems, and build systems coupled with a strong desire to learn new ones.
+* Experience with dependency management systems and build systems coupled with a strong desire to learn new ones.
 * Ability to communicate clearly and empathetically, especially in writing and documentation.
 * Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g., cut scope) to ship quickly and iterate when necessary.